Celestialsteel/Lawlink-OOP/README.md

 ## ✨ Overview

-**LAWLINK** is a modern, secure, and efficient web application for law firms.
-It simplifies legal workflows by offering case management, document handling, secure communication, and payment management — all in one platform.
+**LAWLINK** is a modern, secure, and efficient web application for law practitioners.
+It simplifies legal workflows by offering case management, document handling, secure communication etc— all in one platform.

 > Built with **Java + Spring Boot**, following the principles of scalability, security, and usability.